-Welcome to the website of the Public Relations Society of America Southeastern Wisconsin Chapter.
-We are approximately 300 members strong, representing public relations and communications professionals from across our region, from recent college graduates to mid-level professionals to leaders in agency, corporate and nonprofit settings.
+The Public Relations Society of America (PRSA) Southeastern Wisconsin Chapter is approximately 150 members strong, representing public relations and communications professionals from across our region, from recent college graduates to mid-level and senior management professionals to C-suite leaders in agency, corporate and nonprofit settings.

 The Public Relations Society of America Southeastern Wisconsin Chapter was founding in 1951 by Greta W. Murphy, who served as vice president of public relations and development in the Milwaukee School of Engineering.
 A book entitled “Works Beyond Words: Fifty Plus Stories,” written by Bill Nelson, a former newspaper reporter, covers Milwaukee public relations from 1945-1995.